September 10, 2015

 Find a safe place to stay ahead of time

 Consider a kennel or veterinarian's office.
-Make a list of boarding facilities and veterinary offices that might be able to shelter animals in disaster emergencies (include their 24-hour telephone numbers).
+Make a list of boarding facilities and veterinary offices that might be able to shelter animals in disaster emergencies (make sure to include their 24-hour telephone numbers).

 Plan for your pet in case you're not home

-- Make arrangements well in advance for a trusted neighbor or nearby friend or family member to take your pets and meet you at a specified location.
-Be sure the person is comfortable with your pets and your pets are familiar with him or her.
-Give your emergency caretaker a key to your home and show her or him where your pets are likely to be (or hide) and where your disaster supplies are kept.
+In case you're away during a disaster or evacuation order, make arrangements well in advance for someone you trust to take your pets and meet you at a specified location.
+Be sure the person is comfortable with your pets and your pets are familiar with them.
+Give your emergency caretaker a key to your home and show them where your pets are likely to be (especially if they hide when they're nervous) and where your disaster supplies are kept.

-- If you use a pet-sitting service, it may be able to help, but discuss the possibility well in advance.
+If you have a pet-sitter, they may be able to help.
+Discuss the possibility well in advance.

 - Close off or eliminate unsafe nooks and crannies where frightened cats may try to hide.